thnguyen-grs/thnguyen-grs.github.io/_pages/about.md

 ### 2018
 - November 19th, 2018: attended Journée SIG Université Laval.
-- June 2018: got accepted for an oral presentation at MTS/IEEE OCEANS 2018 in Charleston, but my supervisor advised me to put it aside to concentrate on more important tasks.
+- June 2018: an oral presentation got accepted for MTS/IEEE OCEANS 2018 in Charleston, but my supervisor advised me to put it aside to concentrate on higher priority tasks.
 - June 13<sup>th</sup>, 2018: poster presentation at the Symposium of the Centre for Research in Geomatics (CRG), Université Laval ([link](https://mailchi.mp/e248aa287fb4/invitation-colloque-du-crg-1395401?e=b83d61b42e)).
 - May 31<sup>st</sup>, 2018: participating in Soirée Champlain 2018, organized by the Canadian Institute of Geomatics.
 - Began an 8-month working period at Université Laval.